 Preston Market Redevelopment

-The St Georges Road shared path, otherwise known as the Great Northern Bikeway, is Darebin’s busiest bicycle route and is heavily used by people riding bikes to and from the CBD.
+The St Georges Road shared path is Darebin’s busiest bicycle route and is heavily used by people riding bikes to and from the CBD.

-Surveys have recorded over 500,000 riders using the path every year, an average of 600 riders daily during the morning peak hour – making it the sixth busiest bicycle route in Australia (according to Bicycle Victoria's Super Tuesday data.
+Surveys have recorded more than 500,000 riders using the path every year, an average of 600 riders daily during the morning peak hour – making it the sixth busiest bicycle route in Australia (according to Bicycle Victoria's Super Tuesday data).
 As well as being a popular commuting route for cyclists, the shared path is also frequently used by pedestrians, especially those using the Route 11 tram and various bus services that intersect the shared path in an east/west direction.

 The increase in popularity of this route has led to serious safety concerns in some locations as the path’s capacity is reached.
 Council commissioned a safety audit of the path in 2013 between Merri Parade and Murray Road.
 This audit found that in order to be in line with the relevant VicRoads and Austroads standards, a range of works would be required to increase the path’s capacity and remove interactions with vehicles where possible by treating or closing road median openings.